laiqujan/bayesian-analysis/README.md

 We will use open-source (OSS) and closed-source (CSS) data sets.
 The open data source is made available by (Fan et al., [2018] (https://doi.org/10.1109/TSE.2018.2864217)).
 I have cleaned data sets using python script.
 ### Variables
 We have the follwing variables:
 1. **Submitter Validity Rate (SVR):** SVR is a ratio of valid to total bug reports of each submitter.
+   **Rationale:** This variale plays important role in determing the validity of a bug report....
-2. **Submitter Bug Count (SBC):** SBC is the total bug count of each submitter.
+3. **Submitter Bug Count (SBC):** SBC is the total bug count of each submitter.
+   **Rationale:** Likewise, people with more bug count likely to valid bug reports...
-3. **Caught Where (CW):** CW is a testing level or place where a bug is detected.
+4. **Caught Where (CW):** CW is a testing level or place where a bug is detected.
+   **Rationale:** This variable is used to analyze if testing level have any effect on validity of a bug report, it might the case that a particualr testing level is poor....
-4. **Bug Completness (BC):** CW is the bug completeness weight that indicates the quality of the submitted bug report.
+5. **Bug Completness (BC):** CW is the bug completeness weight that indicates the quality of the submitted bug report.
 It is calculated from textual descriptions: (a) if the bug report has steps to reproduce, (b) if the bug report has stack traces, (c) if the bug report has test case(s), (d) if the bug report has any screenshot or attachment, (e) if the bug report has any code, and (f) if the bug report has patch.
+  **Rationale:** Bug completenes could be key for valid bug reports...
-5. **Resolution:** The resolution label of each bug report, i.e., valid or invalid.
+6. **Resolution:** The resolution label of each bug report, i.e., valid or invalid.

 # CSS Data
 <pre><code>